kwotsin/jekyll/_posts/2017-02-11-transfer-learning.md

 raw_image, label = data_provider.get(['image', 'label'])
 ```

 Next, we need to preprocess the raw_image to get it into the right shape for the model inference.
 This step is crucial as we need image to have the same shape before we can fit all of them nicely in a 4D Tensor batch of shape `[batch_size, height, width, num_channels]`.
-The preprocessing also does additional stuff like distorted bounding boxes, flipping of left and right, and color distortion.
+The preprocessing also does additional stuff like distorted bounding boxes, flipping left and right, and color distortion.
 Image summaries are also included for one image which you can view in Tensorboard later on.

 ```python
 #Perform the correct preprocessing for this image depending if it is training or evaluating